daftspaniel/simplepythonapps/README.md

 ## Apps

 1. Clock - a super simple clock.
+2. Scratchpad - a small text window that saves the text automatically.

 ## Coming soon

-1. Scratchpad - persistent store.
-2. Newsticker - show stories from RSS reader newsboat.
+1. Newsticker - show stories from RSS reader newsboat.